-A fresh lime & jalapeno margarita is simply made with lime juice, silver tequila, honey, and some jalapeno + cilantro.
+This skinny jalapeno margarita is simply made with lime juice, silver tequila, honey, and some jalapeno + cilantro.
 This almost-good-for you combo will please even the most discerning margarita lover (think: the BEST skinny margarita!).

 It’s official, folks.
 Summertime is upon us!
 Because it’s been a while, we should probably recap how summer works: